 There’s no better place to get a taste of the thrill of diving than at the outer Great Barrier Reef on board our liveaboard vessel OceanQuest.
 Set off on an overnight cruise from Cairns and try scuba diving with our expert team, surrounded by some of the world’s most incredible marine life.

-On a liveaboard dive trip you’ll have extra time to enjoy your intro dive experience.
+On a liveaboard dive trip you’ll have extra time to enjoy the experience of diving for the first time.
 Our friendly crew will take you through your briefings and teach you everything you need to know, then guide you through your first dive at one of our colourful dive and snorkel sites around the Saxon, Norman or Hastings Reefs.

 You’ll be in good hands with our professional team, entering the water with a maximum of four divers to one instructor.
 Once you’re feeling comfortable breathing underwater, you’ll learn how to descend safely to 12 metres (40 feet) and discover a whole new underwater world.

 You can pre-book a package of five intro dives on OceanQuest.
 Subject to availability and trip duration, you may be able to add more dives once you’re on board.

 In between dives and snorkel sessions, fuel up with delicious and plentiful meals served by our chef.
 Relax on board in the lounge or bar, or try our unique Sharks in the Dark activity and experience night on the reef.
 Then drift off to sleep in your air-conditioned cabin with en suite and TV, ready to do it all again in the morning.

 Keen to become a certified diver?
 Check out our PADI Open Water dive courses with a range of liveaboard options.

 Includes all equipment and tuition.
 Intro dive participants must be 12 years or older.
 Prices valid from 1 April 2020 to 31 March 2021.
 Price is per person and includes all applicable fees, taxes and levies.
 Extra charges apply for sole occupancy.
 Taxes/Levies are per person, per day (subject to change without notice).
 Fee includes: Environmental Management Charge (EMC) $7.
 Fuel, Port, and Administration Charges $13.00.

 7.30am-8am: Pick up from your city accommodation (if booked) and check in at our dive centre at 319 Draper Street, before transferring to the marina